yuretzius/ProjectEuler0008/README.md

 The four adjacent digits in the $1000$-digit number that have the greatest product are $9 \times 9 \times 8 \times 9 = 5832$.

+Find the thirteen adjacent digits in the $1000$-digit number that have the greatest product.
+What is the value of this product?

 Completed on Fri, 19 Feb 2021, 05:16

 #######################################################################################